 Great Basin National Park has five developed campgrounds: Upper Lehman Creek, Lower Lehman Creek, Baker Creek, Grey Cliffs, and Wheeler Peak.
 Each developed campground has vault toilets, picnic tables, tent pads, and campfire grills.
-There are no hookups or leveled parking sites.
-Campsites are limited to eight people, three tents, and two vehicles per site.
+There are no hookups.
+Each campsite is limited to eight people, three tents, and two vehicles.
 There are three campgrounds with accessible sites.
 Primitive campgrounds can be found along Snake Creek road.

-Lower Lehman Creek is the only campground open year round.
-Other campgrounds are generally open from May until October, weather permitting.
-Water may not be available early and late in the season, and is not available in the winter at Lower Lehman Creek.
-Fees are reduced if water is not available.
-Since exact opening and closing dates are dependent on weather conditions, contact a visitor center at (775) 234-7331 or check the current conditions.
+Lower Lehman Creek is the only campground open year-round.
+Other campgrounds are generally open May through October, weather permitting.
+Water may not be available early or late in the season.
+Since exact opening and closing dates are dependent on weather conditions, contact a visitor center at (775) 234-7331 or check our current conditions online before arrival.

-Large groups can be accommodated at the Grey Cliffs Group Campground.
-Three designated group sites provide privacy, and ensure that groups do not disturb campers in the regular campgrounds.
-Go to the Group Camping page for more information.
+Large groups can be accommodated at the Grey Cliffs Campground.
+Three designated group sites provide privacy and ensure that groups do not disturb campers staying at the individual sites in Loop A. Go to the Group Camping page for more information.
 Reservations are required for group camping and can be made at recreation.gov.